pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-kubernetes-infrastructure/index.md

 ### AKS features

 Configuring and deploying Kubernetes can be complex.
-AKS provides manyfeatures to simplify the process.
-They include:
+AKS provides many features to simplify the process, including the following features:

 - Cluster node and pod scaling adjust the number of nodes or pods as resource demand changes.
 [Pods can scale horizontally, and the cluster can also autoscale](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-scale?tabs=azure-cli).
 - Kubernetes is a fast-moving open source project, and AKS supports multiple versions.
 You can [upgrade the cluster nodes](https://docs.microsoft.com/en-us/azure/aks/node-image-upgrade) without interrupting the application.